Marcelo Salas: River Plate

 Later in 1996, Salas moved to Argentina to play in River Plate team of the Argentine first division of football.
 On 30 September 1996 he scored his first goal, in a match played against Boca Juniors at the La Bombonera stadium.
+In November, he made a late substitute appearance in the 1–0 defeat to Juventus in the 1996 Intercontinental Cup final.
 From 1996 to 1998 Salas scored 31 goals in 67 games, helping River to win the Torneo de Apertura 1996 (where he scored two goals in the 3–0 win over Vélez Sarsfield that made him champion), the Clausura 1997, the Apertura 1997 (scoring the title goal against Argentinos Juniors), and the 1997 Supercopa Libertadores, where he scored the 2 goals in the final against São Paulo that gave the millionaire club the cup.
 In addition, he was elected the Best Footballer of the season in Argentina and South American Footballer of the Year in 1997.
 These accomplishments would cement his legacy in Argentina as one of its greatest foreign born players earning the nickname, "El shileno (sic) Salas".

 The Argentine team valued his transfer at US$30,000,000 as the English football club Manchester United (The coach Alex Ferguson wanted a player with the characteristics of Ronaldo and Marcelo Salas to replace the retirement of Eric Cantona, Ferguson traveled 14,000 miles to sign Salas, but River Plate refused to sell him.), in addition to great clubs from Italy and Spain for hiring him.